-The nitrate season averages fluctuated widely over the testing history.
-The trend is downward, but recent results were relatively steady and within the target range.
+The nitrate season averages fluctuated widely over the early testing history.
+The trend is downward, but recent results show a slight upward trend, but remain within the target range.
 It is important that residents around the lake fertilize and use their land responsibly to prevent additional nitrate from reaching the lake.